 The retreat will be held in the Val d'Orcia countryside at a wonderful farmhouse estate located 4 kilometers from the town of Pienza, in the province of Siena.
 We are less than 2 hrs south of Florence, and about 3 hrs north of Rome.

 Options for arriving at Podere Spedalone

 If you will be arriving from Rome, you will take a train to the Chiusi-Chianciano Terme station.
 We will arrange a driver to pick you up from there (about a 50 min. drive).
 If you will be arriving from Rome, this is the way to go.

 If you will be arriving from Florence, you may take a train to Chiusi-Chianciano station, OR come with our private driver (read on).

-•Stagecoach driver from/to Florence: We will schedule a group transfer with our trusty professional driver Ilario, departing from the main train station in Florence (Santa Maria Novella) on Saturday, at about 1 pm.
+•Stagecoach driver from/to Florence: We will schedule a group transfer with our trusty professional driver Ilario, departing from the main train station in Florence (Santa Maria Novella) on Sunday, departing at about 1 pm (exact time TBA).
 The price per person depends on number of travelers, (around 30 euros/person).
 We can also arrange transfers for you outside of the pre-scheduled timeframe at a cost per person (depending on number of travelers.)

 Closest Train Station:

 Important Dates to Know for Travel:

 NOTE: It is wonderful and highly recommended to arrive some days early to visit Florence or Rome – besides being fabulous places, you will adjust to the time change and avoid any stressing about arriving on time.
 Maximize your enjoyment and come to bella Italia early if you possibly can!

 The retreat starts on Sunday, September 9.
 Arrivals at the farmhouse from 3 pm onwards.